mountain lion crouched among grass at emerald park

 Diet

-Carnivore – Mountain lions will hunt a wide variety of prey such as moose, elk and caribou, as well as smaller animals including raccoons or coyotes.
+Carnivores – will hunt a variety of prey such as moose, elk and caribou, and smaller animals including raccoons or coyotes.

 • location icon